Mobile: 0414 585 595

 Anxiety is trying to protect you

-Stress and anxiety are a common part of your everyday life.
+Undeniably, stress and anxiety are a common part of your everyday life.
 Some level of stress and worry is unavoidable.

 For example, if a ferocious animal is chasing you, the heightened emotion of fear instantly triggers a “fight-flight” response.
 You automatically react by either running for your life or grabbing a weapon to fight.